-Former Friends Chelsea Clinton and Ivanka Trump Sit Together At George H. W. Bush’s Funeral
+Former Friends Chelsea Clinton And Ivanka Trump Sit Together At George HW Bush’s Funeral

 Despite these strong words, it seems everyone was on their best behavior for this formal and sad affair.
 The assorted parties sat in somber silence as George W. delivered a touching tribute to his father.
 Ivanka was joined by husband Jared Kushner, while Clinton stuck close to her parents for most of the day.

-It looks like the First Daughters have set aside their differences, at least for today.
+It looks like the first daughters have set aside their differences, at least for today.
 Whether or not this will reignite their former friendship remains to be seen.